haberdashPI/vscode-master-key/notes.md

 - IMPROVEMENT: show escape/function key row in the visual key doc

-- IMPROVEMENT: put some examples of cool features from `Larkin` in the README

 write code to convert the toml file to a markdown of organized tables of keybindings and provide a command that opens the Markdown preview of this file

+write up documentation for the default files

+DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)

 IMPROVEMENT: upon activating bindings, show the visual and cheetsheet documentation

-DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)
+IMPROVEMENT: put some examples of cool features from `Larkin` in the README

-## Binding Cleanup
+### Binding Cleanup

 - Split out any of the commands that are really custom for me that don't make sense to publish.
 - Pair down some of the required extensions.
 - Offer to install extensions? (maybe when a keybinding fails to run??)

-## Before first release
+### Before first release

 thoughts: things I must have to release:
 - user documentation (in cheet sheet form)